KQM-git/TCL/characters/geo/zhongli.md

 {% tab title="Ascension 1" %}
 ### Resonant Waves

+When the Jade Shield takes DMG it will Fortify:
-Fortified characters have 5% increased Shield Strength, stacking up to 5 times and lasts until the Jade Shield disappears.
+* Fortified characters have 5% increased Shield Strength, stacking up to 5 times and lasts until the Jade Shield disappears.
 {% endtab %}

 {% tab title="Ascension 4" %}